HearthSim/UnityHook/README.md

 - Hearthstone
     - Disable SSL connection between client/server;
     - Duplicate packets transferred between client/server to another TCP stream.
-These streams try to attack to any server that is bound to the address **localhost** with ports **30123** AND **30124**.
-Both streams are used to transfer both types of network packets.
+These streams try to attach to any server that is bound to the address **localhost** with ports **30123** AND **30124**.
+Both streams are used, each transfers one type of network packet.
 - General
     - Hooking into the Unity logger.